Abelian instances of nonabelian symplectic reduction: Equivalent symplectic reductions

-\begin{proposition} If the dimension condition \eqref{eq:dim-cond} holds, then $\Laa$ is a maximal isotropic subspace of $\Omega_{\mu}$.
-As a consequence $\Z(\Lag)\subset \Lag_{\mu} \subset \Laa$. \end{proposition} \begin{proof} Given a skew-symmetric bilinear form $B:V\times V\to \R$, maximal isotropic subspaces always exist and have the same dimension.
+\begin{proposition} The dimension condition \eqref{eq:dim-cond} holds if and only if $\Laa$ is a maximal isotropic subspace of~ $\Omega_{\mu}$.
+In particular, if Eq.~\eqref{eq:dim-cond} holds, then $\Lag_\mu\subset \Laa$. \end{proposition} \begin{proof} Given a skew-symmetric bilinear form $B:V\times V\to \R$ on a real finite-dimensional vector space $V$, maximal isotropic subspaces always exist and have the same dimension.
 Indeed, the rank of $B$ is always even, and the dimension of maximal isotropic subspaces is half the rank of $B$ plus the dimension of the kernel of $B$.

 Therefore, the dimension of the maximal isotropic subspace of $\Omega_{\mu}$ is given by